Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Remove-AzBatchComputeNode.md

 ### Example 2: Remove a compute node by using the pipeline
 ```
-PS C:\>Get-AzureBatchComputeNode -PoolId "Pool07" -Id "tvm-2316545714_1-20150725t213220z" -BatchContext $Context | Remove-AzureBatchComputeNode -Force -BatchContext $Context
+PS C:\>Get-AzBatchComputeNode -PoolId "Pool07" -Id "tvm-2316545714_1-20150725t213220z" -BatchContext $Context | Remove-AzBatchComputeNode -Force -BatchContext $Context
 ```

-This command gets the compute node that has the specified ID from pool that has the ID Pool07 by using the Get-AzureBatchComputeNode cmdlet.
+This command gets the compute node that has the specified ID from pool that has the ID Pool07 by using the Get-AzBatchComputeNode cmdlet.
 The command passes that node to the current cmdlet by using the pipeline.
 The current cmdlet removes the compute node.
 The command specifies the *Force* parameter.